mcelle888/portfolio/README.md

 ## Introduction
 Welcome to my portfolio repository!
-This project serves as a platform for me to showcase my experience, knowledge and skills aswell as document my progress and journey to becoming an great web developer.
+This project serves as a platform for me to showcase my experience, knowledge and skills aswell as document my progress and journey to becoming a great web developer.

 ## Tech Stack